raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 The Great Heathen Army led by Ivar the Boneless left East Anglia and marched north.
 They attacked and took the city of York.

-Osberht and Aelle of Northumbria united and attacked Viking York.
-However after breaching the city walls they were cut down in the narrow streets.
-Osberht and Aelle were both killed.
-Ivar the Boneless claimed victory over Northumbria and installed Egbert as puppet King.
+united and attacked Viking York.
+However, after breaching the city walls they were cut down in the narrow streets and Osberht and Aelle were both killed.
+Ivar the Boneless claimed victory over Northumbria and installed Egbert as a puppet King.

 The Viking force invaded Mercia and captured Nottingham.
-Alfred accompanied Aethelred and they marched north but by the time they arrived Burgred, King of Mercia had paid the Vikings off
+Burgred of Mercia appealed for aid and Alfred accompanied Aethelred as they marched north.
+By the time they arrived Burgred, King of Mercia had paid the Vikings off because the Mercians had to get the year’s harvest in to feed people during winter.

 Alfred’s brother, King Aethelred, married Wulfthryth